chicoferreira/pessi-streamer/README.md

 # Pessi Streamer

-As sequel of [Pessi Torrent](https://github.com/ruilopesm/pessi-torrent-cc), **Pessi Streamer** is a distributed system designed for real-time video streaming over an overlay network.
+As a sequel of [Pessi Torrent](https://github.com/ruilopesm/pessi-torrent-cc), **Pessi Streamer** is a distributed system designed for real-time video streaming over an overlay network.
 It enables clients to watch videos from streaming servers through a network of nodes.

 ![](report/src/assets/arquitetura.png)